JdeRobot/WebSim2D/README.md

 https://www.youtube.com/watch?v=9CLzcUwfxDg

 ## Example
 An example of code to run in the editor is shown.
-This code makes use of the advanceTo and turnUpTo blocking methods, as well as the ray-cast sensor:
+This code makes use of the advanceTo and turnUpTo blocking methods, as well as the ray-cast sensor.
+The loop runs for 10 minutes:

 ~~~
 var raycast = myRobot.getRayCast();